Any individual can sign up to join Cochrane as a supporter or potential member.

 - Membership is not cumulative.
 If publishing a review provides you with 5 years of membership, publishing a subsequent review 2 years later will initiate the start of a new 5-year term, so that in total you receive 7 years (not 10 years) of membership.

 - Membership is divided into three mechanisms:

 - Rolling annual membership for task based activities;

-- 5-year membership terms for authoring contributions;
+- 3-year or 5-year membership terms for authors of published contributions;

 - Role-based membership for as long as someone holds certain roles.

 - Rolling annual terms will be granted for activities such as peer review, translations, or crowd-sourced tasks.
 All activities will be counted and once the threshold has been reached the individual will qualify for membership.

 - If a person’s membership term expires, and they have made no further contribution to Cochrane, their membership will lapse and they will become a supporter again.

 1.5 Future activities to be included in the membership thresholds

 In the initial implementation of Cochrane membership we have not included all activities undertaken within Cochrane.
 Some notable examples of activities that are missing are methodology development and knowledge translation work.
 These, and other contributions not listed above, are critical to Cochrane and will be included within the membership thresholds in due course.